bgelens/Mendix-AzurePack/Documentation/BaseImage_MultiInstance.md

-# Create a Single Instance base image
+# Create a Multi Instance base image

 The VM Role artifacts depend on a base image to be available.
 The artifacts are tested using a Windows Server 2016 base image and might or might not work with Windows Server 2012 R2.